mewbotorg/mewbot-io-discord/README.md

 This `mewbot-io` framework plugin was generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) along with [@ajcameron](https://github.com/ajcameron)'s [template-mewbot-plugin](https://github.com/mewbotorg/template-mewbot-plugin) cookiecutter template.

-If you have any issues with the plugin please [file an issue for this plugin!](https://github.com/mewbotorg/mewbot-io-discord/issues)
+If you have any issues with the plugin please [file an issue for it!](https://github.com/mewbotorg/mewbot-io-discord/issues)

 If you have any issues, or suggestions, for the template please [file an issue for it's template!](https://github.com/mewbotorg/template-mewbot-plugin/issues)